-The Tenth Annual Archives of Falconry’s Spring Rendezvous will be held on Saturday, March 11, 2017.
-Please note that, once again, this is not the first Saturday in March as had been traditional.
-Last year we had to move the event to the second Saturday due to heavy hotel bookings.
-Attendees preferred the change.
+The Thirteenth Annual Archives of Falconry’s Spring Rendezvous will be held on Saturday, April 18, 2020.
+Please note this will be the weekend after Easter.
 The Oxford Suites will once again be the hotel for the banquet and will have discounted rooms.
-Click here for details about inductees, schedule, guest speakers and accommodations.

 The Archives acquisition of the Fuertes painting was an important moment in North American falconry history.
 Prior to the 1920s, Luff Meredith, “The Father of North American Falconry”, was one of the very few falconers in the United States.
 In 1920, Louis Agassiz Fuertes, a non-falconer, wrote an excellent, thoroughly researched article on falconry for the National Geographic magazine.
 Fuertes included diagrams, his own art, and photographs.
 This issue is a collector’s item today.